What is Static Analysis?

 Risks of Failing to Run Static Analysis

-The good news is that organizations such as OWASP, CERT, and MITRE are committed to researching and publishing programming best practices to help software engineers succeed.
-There are also industry-specific standards organizations (such as MISRA, focusing on automotive software), which publish best practices that are often required by regulatory bodies.
-These best practices can be codified into static analysis tools as rules, that you can choose to implement as part of your organization's policy.
+The good news is that organizations such as OWASP, CERT, and MITRE are committed to researching and publishing programming best practices to help software engineers succeed with their software projects.
+There are also industry-specific standards organizations (such as MISRA, focusing on automotive software systems), which publish best practices that are often required by regulatory bodies.
+These best practices can be codified into static analysis tools as rules, that you can choose to implement as part of your organization's policy for developers to follow.

 Benefits of Automated Static Analysis

-Running static analysis on the desktop will provide some benefits and may work on a small team or project; however, in large organizations, static analysis should also be automated as part of nightly builds and continuous integration.
-When implemented as an integral part of the development process, static analysis provides a number of benefits, including the following:
+Running static analysis on the desktop will provide some benefits and may work for small teams or projects; however, in large organizations, static analysis should also be automated as part of nightly builds and continuous integration.
+When implemented as an integral part of the development process, analyzing your code with static analysis provides a number of benefits, including the following: